 Trimble has long been synonymous with compliant BIM calculation services.
 With the digital evolution of seamless end-to-end building design and construction workflows, the need for precision is now greater than ever.

-So it is with pride that we announce that Stabicad is the first in the industry to have all of its mechanical building system design modules independently certified by CIBSE.
+So it is with pride that we announce that Stabicad is the first in the industry to have mechanical and electrical calculations independently certified by CIBSE.

 - Domestic water systems